dswesty/SodSolver/README.md

 named **`reverse_sod_plot.gp`**.
 Issuing the command **`gnuplot reverse_sod_plot.gp`** will cause a window to be displayed with the plot.
 Editing this script can alternatively produce an image or Postscript file, instead of a new window, with the plot shown below.
 ![This plot contains four subplots depicting the density, pressure, velocity, and specific energy at t=0.7 seconds for a gamma=5/3 gas with the reverse Sod initial conditions.](docs/reverse_sod_exact.png).

-We note that the reverse Sod problem is another important verification test for hydrodynamic codes that can uncover pugs missed when only the original Sod problem is used as a test.
+We note that the reverse Sod problem is another important verification test for hydrodynamic codes that can uncover bugs missed when only the original Sod problem is used as a test.